lighthouse-labs/mini-project-IV/README.md

 ### (your step 2)

 ## Results/Demo
-(fill in your model's performance, details about the APi you created, and (optional) a link to an live demo)
+(fill in your model's performance, details about the API you created, and (optional) a link to an live demo)

 ## Challanges
 (discuss challenges you faced in the project)